emacs-vs/ts-docstr/docs/page/langs/python.md

 # Python

-You can customize variable `docstr-python-style` for the following value.
+You can customize variable `ts-docstr-python-style` for the following value.

 * `pep-257` - PEP 257 convention (default)
 * `google` - Google Style